 Please let the course instructor know if you plan on withdrawing from the course.
 Note that withdrawing before the VW date does not necessarily result in a fee refund.

-Topics Covered (Tentative)
+Topics to be covered (tentative)

 Chapters 1 through 13 are tutorials for programming.
 Chapters 14 through 24 cover more general topics including app architecture and programming concepts.